 The Role of Revegetation in Erosion Control:

-A diverse plant and seed selection has the potential to add a variety of benefits to your landscape.
+A diverse plant and seed selection have the potential to add a variety of benefits to your landscape.
 In addition to erosion control, appropriate planting can also provide habitats to local wildlife, attract beneficial pollinators, improve soil quality and reduce water requirements.
-With proper design and maintenance vegetation can also help provide a first line of defense against wildfires.
+With proper design and maintenance, vegetation can also help provide the first line of defense against wildfires.

 Why plant with California natives?